Princeton Study Charts a $2.5T Pathway to a Net-Zero Carbon US

 Five pathways to zero carbon

-The report lays out five alternative pathways to reaching its targets, ranging from those that rely on a complete shift to renewable energy and electrifying transport and buildings, to those that rely more on nuclear power, carbon capture and storage or biomass to decarbonize.
+The report lays out five alternative pathways to reaching its targets, ranging from those that rely on a complete shift to renewable energy and electrifying transport and buildings, to those that rely more on nuclear power, carbon capture and storage, or biomass to decarbonize.

-(Princeton study's five pathways to reaching net-zero carbon emissions by 2050)
+Princeton study's five pathways to reaching net-zero carbon emissions by 2050

 No matter which pathway ends up being pursued, all require major investments in clean electricity and electrification over the next several years, according to the study’s research team, which involved 10 Princeton researchers and eight outside collaborators.
 All also envision shuttering all coal-fired power plants in the country by decade’s end, something only some of the country’s utilities have committed to doing.